 Lightroom also has color attributes that you can attach to your photos.
-Here is how I use the color attributes in Lightroom 4.
+Here is how I use the color attributes in Adobe Lightroom.

 Red.
 As I’m going through a new folder of photos, I mark the ones I don’t like as rejected and the ones that I like the best using the Red attribute.
 Red is reserved for the best photos from a photo shoot.